Drinking Water Quality: Schedules of Upcoming Monitoring and Data Download

 3. If your upcoming monitoring or your data identified as "DUE" are not in agreement with this document, or if your have been advised of any increased monitoring that is not reflected in the report for a particular source, please contact your district engineer.

 4. If your notification report for a source is blank, that does not necessarily mean your are in compliance with all monitoring requirements.

 5. These notifications reports do not reflect compliance with initial monitoring for newly regulated constituents, or constituents that require special monitoring frequencies.
 For example, the CDPH database is unable to accurately forecast the following for the notification reports: (a) the initial monitoring required for MTBE; (b) the non-volatile synthetic organic chemical (SOC) frequency for large water systems serving over 3,300 people of 2 quarters every 3 years; and (c) the repeat monitoring frequency for radiological constituents: The frequency of long-term radiological monitoring will be reflected in the schedule upon completion of initial monitoring by the water system and review by CDPH staff.
 Guidance for conducting initial radiological monitoring was previously distributed to all community and non-transient non-community water systems.
 Questions should be referred to your district engineer.

-All Monitoring Schedules Combined as an Excel File
+All Monitoring Schedules Combined as a Text File

 Monitoring Schedules as PDF by District or Local Primacy Agency Districts (Small Water Systems)